With healthcare in the news so much lately, many of our clients have asked us about health insurance policies for their pets.

 - Read the fine print.
 Make sure you understand what is covered, and what is not.
-If your dog’s breed is prone to hip dysplasia, make sure you know whether or not this condition is covered.
+For example, if your dog’s breed is prone to hip dysplasia or cancer, or dental disease, make sure you know whether or not these conditions are covered.
 Some companies will charge additional fees to cover certain conditions.
-If your breed is prone to dental disease, take note of whether or not dental cleanings are covered, and how often.
-Also check the renewal policy: some plans that renew annually, may not cover ailments that occurred in the previous year.

 - Pay attention to deductibles and plan renewal policy.
 Know what is covered, and how much your out-of-pocket expenses will be.
 Also, take note of any changes that may occur upon annual plan renewal.
 Some companies may consider anything that happened in the previous year to be “pre-existing” upon renewal, which may mean the problem is not covered if it happens again.